Planning with William’s Model of Creative Thinking

 |Creative listening skills||Creative writing skills||Visualisation skills|

 Aside from the 18 teaching behaviors, there is also a taxonomy of creative thinking, concerned with creativity as a process.
-The taxonomy of 8 student behaviors, describes the stages of creative activity or process, which are involved with creative thinking.
+The taxonomy of 8 student behaviors, as detailed the image above, describes the stages of creative activity or process, which are involved with creative thinking.
 The process involves the presentation of content to students, as well as the use and manipulation of content by students.

 The taxonomy is generally considered hierarchical.
 The first four levels of the taxonomy relate to the cognitive areas of intellectual development.
 The remaining four levels relate to the affective areas of personal development.
 But I choose to think of them all as capable of creating critical thinking, and contributing to the creative development of the student.